kymkyj/kymkyj/README.md

 </a>

-## Hello, I'm youngmin Kim!
+# Hello, I'm youngmin Kim!

-I am a web full-stack developer from South Korea.
+I'm growing developer.
 I belong to a team responsible for corporate IT.
 However, it is not an IT company. <br>
 So I am preparing to move to an IT company. <br>
 I am interested in learning new skills.
 These days, I am studying springboot and JPA, and I plan to continue studying Node.js. <br>